symeonp/covnavi/README.md

 This essentially leaves us with just `src` dir.

-To actually import the code into joern db, we'll be mounting it at `/code` inside a docker container , like so:
+To actually import the code into joern db, we'll be mounting it at `/code` inside a docker container , like so

 ```
 sudo docker run -v /home/ea/openjpeg/covnavi/openjpeg/:/code -p 7474:7474 --rm -w /code  -it neepl/joern java -jar /joern/bin/joern.jar .
 ```